Expertise with Confidence to Fight Breast Cancer

 - Quick and immediate appointments with our breast cancer specialists.

 - Access comprehensive support services including our integrative oncology specialists, social workers, nutritional specialists, palliative medicine, and behavioral health.

 Breast Cancer Program Director

-Alia Abdulla, DO, FACS, a fellowship-trained Surgical Oncologist, has practiced medicine since 2007.
-She received a Clinical Research Training Award from the National Institutes of Health in 2002 to perform research in the National Cancer Institute.
-In 2007, she received her medical degree from Nova Southeastern University in Davie, Florida.
-She completed her residency training in General Surgery at the University of Medicine and Dentistry of New Jersey in New Jersey where she served as chief resident, graduating in 2012.
+Alia Abdulla, DO, FACS, leads our breast cancer team and is a fellowship-trained surgical oncologist who has practiced medicine since 2007.
+She received a Clinical Research Training Award from the National Institutes of Health in 2002 to perform research at the National Cancer Institute.
+In 2007, Dr. Abdulla received her medical degree from Nova Southeastern University in Davie, FL.
+She completed her residency training in general surgery at the University of Medicine and Dentistry of New Jersey, where she served as chief resident, graduating in 2012.